 MTR Corporation has put forth some future projects to the government of Hong Kong to enhance the already vast network of transportation in the city.
 There are several projects occurring at stations around the city such as adding external lifts at railway stations, creating new subways and station entrances/exits, working to mitigate noise from railways, adding QR Code payment methods, adding more public toilets, adding integrated speed and position monitoring systems (iSPS), improving trains and replacing chillers.
-All of these improvements enhance the experience of Hong Kong residence, expats, and tourists alike.
+All of these improvements enhance the experience of residents of Hong Kong, expats, and tourists alike.
 These projects are ongoing and continue to be improved upon throughout the years.

 There are some MTR stations that are above the street level.
 In order to have easier access and promote community connectivity, external lifts are being retrofitted.
 There have already been 9 lift installation projects that have been completed.
 This leaves only two stations that still require some sort of project installation to make station platforms accessible from street level.
 These are Fortress Hill and Tin Hau.
 Fortress Hill is a station that is in need of an external lift.
 There are currently arrangements being made with the government to begin a process of this nature.
 On the other hand, Tin Hau simply needs a lift for wheelchair access to the station with ease.
 Accessibility is the most important role of these additions to the community.

 MTR Corporation would like the benefits of their railway services to be reached by all people.
 With pedestrian subways and more exits in the existing stations, accessibility will increase.
 Most recently, in March 2021 the Austin Road Pedestrian Linkage System was completed.